cnunciato/buildkite-sdk/README.md

 # Run all apps (e.g., to use the SDKs to generate pipelines).
 npm run apps

-# Watch all projects for changes, and rebuild the docs and SDKs on change.
+# Watch all projects for changes, and rebuild the docs, SDKs, and re-run all apps on change.
 npm run watch

 # Publish to npm, PyPi pkg.go.dev, and RubyGems.